Marketers across all industries face an uphill climb in transitioning to GA4 for their analytics and reporting needs.

 There are two basic steps you’ll need to follow to transition your firm from Universal Analytics to GA4:

-GA4 uses a different method of collecting data, which means you’ll likely need to install a new tracking code on your website.
-Generally, this means (1) adding the Google Tag Manager snippet to your website’s code, and then (2) adding GA4’s tracking code as a tag in Google Tag Manager.
+GA4 uses a different method of collecting data, which means you’ll likely need to install a new tracking code on your website to take advantage of all the features present in the platform.
+Generally, this will mean (1) adding the Google Tag Manager snippet to your website’s code, and then (2) adding GA4’s tracking code as a tag in Google Tag Manager.

 In doing so, you’ll future-proof your setup and create a system where you can quickly and easily add, remove, or edit any tags you may need on your website to account for any future tagging needs (such as adding more advanced GA4 events or installing a tracking code for another product).

-For this reason, you’ll need to take the time to update any and all reports to use the new dimensions and metrics available in GA4.
+For these reasons, you’ll need to take the time to update any and all reports to use the new dimensions and metrics available in GA4.

 Marketers should take note of the ways in which GA4 allows for better user tracking and analytics reporting — and should take the transition as an opportunity to step up their reporting game for the months and years ahead.